omatech/editora-extractor/README.md

 ### Instance

-Get the instance information with the needed relations
+Get the instance information with the needed relations.

+For example fetch the inst_id=1 (Home) and get the relations called "carrousel", "news" and "people".

 $params = [
 	'id' => '1'